I don’t even have the energy to be mad about certain shit anymore.

 Of course I rather not pay $115 but the $115 is cool in comparison to towing fees, or dealing with insurance and the police.

 This is a constant exercise for me.
-Whenever an unfortunate event happens I usually resort to thinking of worse scenarios to keep me from being an agry individual.
+Whenever an unfortunate event happens I usually resort to thinking of worse scenarios to keep me from being angry.

 Just because you stubbed your toe when you got out of the bed doesn’t mean the rest of day is doomed.